davidgussler/vhdl_lib/wb_xbar/doc/README.md

 4. interconnect cannot change the grant for a given master while that master is still waiting on a response from a slave
 5. interconnect must generate an error if a slave doesnt respond within a given time window
-6. interconnect must error if master tries to cahnge salves mid cycle
+6. interconnect must error if master tries to change salves mid cycle

 ## Exceptional Conditions